Ørsta Municipality

-is a municipality in Møre og Romsdal county, Norway.
+Ørsta (/no/) is a municipality in Møre og Romsdal county, Norway.
 It is part of the Sunnmøre region of Western Norway.
 The administrative centre of the municipality is the village of Ørsta.
 Other villages in the municipality include Barstadvik, Flåskjer, Follestaddalen, Hovdebygda, Liadal, Nordre Vartdal, Store-Standal, Sæbø, Trandal, Urke, Vartdal, Ytre-Standal, Åmdalen, and Årset.

 The 662 km2 municipality is the 171st largest by area out of the 357 municipalities in Norway. Ørsta Municipality is the 106th most populous municipality in Norway with a population of 10,958.
 The municipality's population density is 16.6 PD/km2 and its population has increased by 4% over the previous 10-year period.